Spospider/distri/README.md

     Used to add a new Collection to the DB, given data of the Collection name as string.
 - "**Request: AddDocument<*collection_name*>**"
     Used to add a new document to a collection in the DB, given the parameter collection_name.
+- "**Request: UpdateDocument<*collection_name*>**"
+    Used to update an existing document to a collection in the DB, given the parameter collection_name, and a json that will be matched with the target entry. if no entry is found, a new entry is added from the given json anyway.

 - "**Request: DeleteDocument<*collection_name*>**"
     Delete document from a collection in the DB, given the parameter collection_name, given data of a JSON-String of attributes and values to exact-match on.
     > ***TODO**: range params*